tamcore/vzpbackup/README.md

 	backups based on them are held on stock
 	Default is 0

-**--suspend=\<yes|no\>**

-	Allows to specify whether a container should be suspended during snapshot creation or not.
-If yes is given, the containers memory is included in the snapshot.
-	Default is no

 **--templates=\<yes|no\>**

 	If set to yes, we'll also backup our templates.